Vinicius-Pepi/Project-MN/README.md

 # Project-MN
- Teste Mentes Notáveis - API PHP & Laravael (CRUD)
+ Teste Mentes Notáveis - API PHP & Laravel (CRUD)

 > Laravel quote: To run the CRUD routes use the following URL and replace the "id" with the id number of the requested data.